 Visibility was zero.
 The wind continued to blast our little motorbikes.
 Through the haze I managed to make out the words on a road sign.
 Da Nang: 77 km.
 “Great” I though, “only 77 kilometers of this.”
 I thought about pulling over, believe me, but what then?
 We hide out in a fuel station?
 For how long?
 It could be hours before this lets up.
 So we did what any red-blooded Vietnamese person would do in that situation, we pressed on.
 My hands latched to the handlebars, body frozen in position, eyes glued to the tiny strip of road in front of me.

-Side Note: When Joe showed me his jacket, he said it was, “high viz” for obvious reasons.
+Side Note: When Joe showed me his jacket for the first time, he said it was, “high viz” for obvious reasons.

 So this entire ride, in my head, I kept referring to him as High Viz.
 “Is High Viz back there?
 Where’s High Viz?”
 True to his name, he was easy to spot.